 EXTREME VIEWS 2020

-Due to the COVID-19 pandemic, and in order to protect our staff, audiences and the most vulnerable, our Spring & Summer programme of Extreme Views events was postponed.
+Due to the global COVID-19 pandemic our Spring & Summer programme of Extreme Views events was postponed.
 We continue to work with Extreme Views Artists in Residence Owen Griffiths and Katie Anderson, and adapt to develop artwork and projects in response to the guidance provided.